-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer a non-accelerated filer a smaller reporting company or an emerging growth company.
-See the definitions of "large
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+S

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 under the Securities Exchange Act of 1934: